zukudm/nolus/README.md

 In case of other distributions of Linux, follow instructions from [here](https://docs.ansible.com/ansible/latest/installation_guide/installation_distros.html)

-## Fetch the repository with Ansible files and prepare to run the Starknet node on the Linux box
+## Fetch the repository with Ansible files and prepare to run the node on the Linux box

 ```bash
  apt update -y